richb-hanover/docker-silk-flowviewer/README.md

 docker rm -f flowviewer_silk
 ```

-Then go to http://localhost:82/, and get redirected
+Then go to http://localhost:82/, and get redirected to the home page.